 because it was clear that "Economics" and "Politics" were inseparable.

-As Burgeous Economy was becoming dominant,
+As the bourgeois economy was becoming dominant,

-they discard the "political" to give an alleged neutrality for Economics.
+they discard the "political" to give alleged neutrality for Economics.
 “No, no. Economics has nothing to do with Politics.
 Economics is Economics.

-Economics is an exact science, we do a study of reality in a neutral way."
+Economics is an exact science, we conduct a study of reality neutrally."

 And for Marxists, until this day the expression used is "Political Economy", ok?
-Marxists doesn't disassociate economy from politics.
+Marxists don't disassociate the economy from politics.
 Never.

 By the way, I even put here, look.